janAkali/jbak2Templates-Skins/jbak2introduction.md

 The developer also reads all the comments on Google Play.

-####WARNING.
+#### WARNING.

 THE APPLICATION IS DISTRIBUTED ON "AS IS" BASIS, AND FOR THIS REASON, THE DEVELOPER DOES NOT ACCEPT COMPLAINTS AND BUG REPORTS RELATED TO THE KEYBOARD WORK IN OPERA MINI, UC WEB AND ANY YANDEX APPLICATIONS WITHOUT EXPLANING THE REASON.

 TABLE OF CONTENTS:

-1)INSTALLATION INSTRUCTIONS AND INITIAL CONFIGURATION
+1) INSTALLATION INSTRUCTIONS AND INITIAL CONFIGURATION

 STRING OF CHARACTERS AND WORDS IN AUTOCOMPLETE BY DEFAULT

-2)FREQUENTLY ASKED QUESTIONS AND POSSIBLE PROBLEMS Frequent questions
+2) FREQUENTLY ASKED QUESTIONS AND POSSIBLE PROBLEMS

+Frequent questions
 ?
 Swype function and predictive text input
 ?
 Autocomplete string above all windows.